pnp/cli-microsoft365/docs/docs/cmd/spo/file/file-version-restore.md

 : Label of version which will be restored

 `-u, --fileUrl [fileUrl]`
-: The server-relative URL of the file whose version will be restored.
+: The server- or site-relative URL of the file whose version will be restored.
 Specify either `fileUrl` or `fileId` but not both

 `-i, --fileId [fileId]`
 : The UniqueId (GUID) of the file whose version will be restored.
 Specify either `fileUrl` or `fileId` but not both